-Operation: Show! is an improv comedy “competition” between KC metro area high schools.
-(OK, so really it’s more like a show about a competition, and everybody wins.)
-Participating schools enter a team, our professional coaches teach them how to play improv games, and they perform in matches for family, friends and fans.
+Operation: Show! is an improv comedy show featuring KC metro area high school students.
+Students can sign-up individually or as a school-sponsored group, our professional coaches teach them how to perform improv games and scenes, and they perform in shows for family, friends and fans.

 Operation: Show! is a production of Seriously Playful, an all-volunteer, 501c3 non-profit organization created to teach improvisation to local students.
 Our status—and our supporters—help us provide programs to students and schools at no cost.

 Seriously Playful is an all-volunteer, non-profit organization created to teach improvisation to Kansas City Metro area high school students.
-The organization produces Operation: Show! a weekly competition between students from different schools, every fall and spring.
+The organization produces Operation: Show, a weekly performance by high school students from all over the KC Metro area, every fall and spring.

 My students have not only had a lot of fun, but they have improved communication skills, more confidence on, and off the stage, and an immense amount of training from professionals that will last a life time.
 They have met other high school kids from all over the city.
 They have made connections.
 They have made friends.
 The people at Comedy City have created a truly unique opportunity for our youth.
 They conduct themselves with great professionalism, but also truly connect with the kids.